 The importance of carefully reviewing the facts and procedures in an indecent liberties with a child case is critical to reveal weaknesses and build a strong case in Cary, NC.

-If you are under investigation or have been charged with indecent liberties with a child in Wake County, hire an indecent liberties with a child lawyer right away who can review the interview process for mistakes and improper behavior, as well as attack evidence that is weak.
+If you are under investigation or have been charged with indecent liberties with a child in Wake County, hire an indecent liberties with a child lawyer right away.
+You need an attorney who can provide distance between yourself and law enforcement and help you determine if you need to make a statement or remain silent.
+If you have already made a statement to a detective without consulting an attorney, you need a lawyer to review the interview process for mistakes and improper behavior, as well as attack evidence that is weak.

 Yes.
-A conviction for indecent liberties with a child can often require registration on the North Carolina Sex Offender Registry.
+A conviction for indecent liberties with a child will require mandatory registration on the North Carolina Sex Offender Registry.
 Registration can affect where you live, work, and travel for decades, significantly impacting your life.
 Defense teams work to eliminate or reduce registration repercussions as their primary objective in these cases.

 Yes.
 Depending on the facts of the case, indecent liberties charges can be reduced or dismissed if the prosecution cannot prove the elements of intent, age requirements, or unlawful conduct.
 Weak or inconsistent evidence, improper investigative methods, or constitutional violations can also result in a dismissal or suppression of evidence.
 Each case needs to be thoroughly reviewed for possible defenses.

 After an arrest for indecent liberties, the case moves forward to initial appearance, bond, and the court hearing process.
-The conditions of release may include no contact with certain individuals and a travel restriction.
+The conditions of release may include posting a hefty monetary secured bond, requiring that you have no contact with certain individuals and could include travel restrictions.
 The defense lawyer can argue for a fair and reasonable bond and file motions to attack the charges at the earliest stage after arrest, allowing the preparation of a defense to begin as soon as possible.

 If you have been arrested for indecent liberties with a child, Granados Law Group can help fight for your future.
 Contact us today to begin protecting your rights.